tom-and-the-toothfairies/pathways/doc/FEATURES_RELEASE_1.md

 should be sent to the system, and analysis results should now be displayed.
 Invalid files should result in an error dialogue, which displays a meaningful error message.
-For example, `panacea/test/fixtures/bad.pml` should result in a `Syntax error` being displayed when submitted.
-Valid files should result in a success dialogue.
+For example, `panacea/test/fixtures/bad.pml` should result in a `Syntax error` being displayed in the errors tab when submitted.
+Valid files such as `panacea/test/fixtures/ddis.pml` should result in analysis being displayed in the analysis tab.
 See [PML File Loading](#pml-file-loading---complete) for an example.

 ## On-Screen PML Reporting - Complete